Bringing Her Home

-My 6-month old kitten just got spayed and she keeps trying to pull out her stitches.
-I work, and I can't watch her all of the time.
-Help!...Snuggles
+Dear Simba, My 6-month-old kitten just got spayed and she keeps trying to pull out her stitches.

 A lot of folks experience the same problems.
 Consider using an Elizabethan collar (aka E-Collar) or an Elizabethan collar-type devise to prevent your kitty from reaching the stitches.
 These collars are those cone shaped things that you often see dogs wearing.
-Kong makes small ones for cats (KONG E-Collar for Cats, Small, Clear)
+Bolbove makes small ones for cats (bolbove clear plastic recovery collar).

 Kitten has Lump of Fluid around Incision

 My cousin's 6-month-old kitten was just spayed last week.
 She recently noticed a lump of fluid, like an egg sac, around the incision.
 According to the vet, this is called a seroma and is due to the kitty being too active or a reaction to the sutures.
 Please let me know what you know about this.
 Mary

 It seems the kitten has been either too active or has been pulling at her stitches.
 The worry is that an infection may occur in the spot that has been opened.

 Ideally, the wound should be clean, the edges should be together and the skin should have a normal reddish/pink color.
 It is normal for pale cats to show bruises around the wound.
 It is ok for a small amount of blood to seep from a fresh wound for up to 24 hours, especially in an active cat.
 Contact your vet if: